-Continuing Education to see the range of courses available.
+Open Campus to see the range of courses available.
 You can register as a non-degree student for any course directly from the website.
-If you are subsequently admitted to a degree program, credits you earned as a continuing education student may be carried into the Adult Bachelor’s Program degree.
+If you are subsequently admitted to an Adult Bachelor's Program, credits you

 Applications become complete and ready for review once all required items have been received by the Office of Admission.
 You can check your application status online at the

 Allow at least 14 days from the date you submitted your application for items to be matched and shown as received on the Hub.
 Applicants are responsible for following up with schools and recommenders to confirm that items have been sent.

 The Office of Admission will periodically notify applicants by email if their file is missing any documents and again when their file is complete for review.
 These notifications are sent to the email address provided in the online application.

 The New School's Bachelor's Program for Adults and Transfer Students

 Office of Admission (NS 100)